 Chloe Smith gets things done for Norwich North.
-With ten years of experience as your MP, she’s an effective, energetic campaigner that you can rely on.
+With fourteen years of experience as your MP, she’s an effective, energetic campaigner that you can rely on.

 She’s won billions of pounds of investment for Norwich like new trains, new roads, new surgeries and hospital upgrades.
 She started a project that’s got thousands of Norwich young people into work.